A phase space approach to the wavefunction spreading and operator growth in the Krylov basis: Double Weyl transformation, double Wigner function, and the Krylov operator basis

-\paragraph{\textbf{Relating double Wigner function with Weyl transform of operators.}} From the first expression of the last relation, we see that the function $\bbch{W}_\mbf{O}(\bmx, \bm{\xi})$ represents the symplectic Fourier transform of a correlation between the Weyl symbol $\mb{O}(\bmx)$ of the operator $\mbf{O}$ at different phase space coordinates.
+\paragraph{\textbf{Relating double Wigner function with Weyl transform of operators.}} As mentioned above, from the first expression of \eqref{DWF_OO}, we see that the function $\bbch{W}_\mbf{O}(\bmx, \bm{\xi})$ represents the symplectic Fourier transform of a correlation between the Weyl symbol $\mb{O}(\bmx)$ of the operator $\mbf{O}$ at different phase space coordinates.
 As elaborated in the following, one can in fact proceed further, and derive a more direct connection between DWF of a generic superoperator of the form $\calch{B}_{\mbf{AB}}=\ketc{\mbf{A}}\brac{\mbf{B}}$, and the Weyl symbol of a certain operator related to $\mbf{A}$ and $\mbf{B}$.

 By following a similar set of steps in driving the final expression in \eqref{DWF_OO}, we obtain the expression for the DWF

 which, in turn, can be rewritten as the following two alternative expressions,